Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 /*
 Retrieves an aggregated list of future reservations.

-To prevent failure, recommendation is that you set the `returnPartialSuccess` parameter to `true`.
+To prevent failure, it is recommended that you set the `returnPartialSuccess` parameter to `true`.
 */
 await gapi.client.compute.futureReservations.aggregatedList({ project: "project",  });